Perry King

 Perry Firestone King (born April 30, 1948) is an American actor.
 He is best known for his roles on television and in films.

 King received a Golden Globe nomination for his role in the television film The Hasty Heart (1983), which is a remake of the 1949 film of the same title.

 Early life

-King was born in Alliance, Ohio; his father was a physician.
-His maternal grandfather was Maxwell Perkins, an editor for the publishing house Charles Scribner's Sons.
+King was born in Alliance, Ohio, the son of Robert George and Elvira Perkins -King, a social activist.
+Her father was the legendary literary editor Maxwell Perkins, who edited and discovered F. Scott Fitzgerald's The Great Gatsby and Ernest Hemingway's The Sun Also RisesHis maternal grandfather was Maxwell Perkins, an editor for the publishing house Charles Scribner's Sons.
 Through Perkins, King is descended from U.S. Senator William M. Evarts, from English military engineer Lion Gardiner, and from Roger Sherman, a signatory to the United States Declaration of Independence.
 King received a degree in drama from Yale University and also studied at Juilliard.

 Career

 King made his film debut in the 1972 film Slaughterhouse-Five.
 In 1974, he played the role of Chico Tyrell in The Lords of Flatbush.
 In 1975, he portrayed Hammond Maxwell in Mandingo.

 Since the 1970s, he has appeared in dozens of feature films, television series and television movies.
 He auditioned for the role of Han Solo in Star Wars, but the role ultimately went to Harrison Ford.
 However, he played the character in the radio adaptations of Star Wars and both its sequels.

 In 1983 he starred in the series The Quest and in 1984, King was nominated for a Golden Globe award for his role in the TV movie The Hasty Heart.
 That same year, he landed the role of Cody Allen on the series Riptide.

 In 1993, he starred in the television adaptation of Sidney Sheldon's novel A Stranger in the Mirror, which is a roman à clef on Groucho Marx.
 In 1995, he portrayed the role of Hayley Armstrong on Melrose Place.
 He also appeared as Richard Williams in the NBC TV series Titans with Yasmine Bleeth in 2000 and as the President of the United States in the 2004 film The Day After Tomorrow.

 King has made guest appearances on TV shows including Spin City, Will & Grace, Eve, and Cold Case.

 He has also worked as a voice actor, voice-acting for Samson in the 1985 animated feature Samson & Delilah and the character of Randall in an episode of SWAT Kats: The Radical Squadron.